milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 {{tab}}

+## Prerequisites
+[Check the requirements for hardware and software](prerequisite-helm.md) prior to your installation.

 We recommend installing Milvus on Kubernetes with minikube. minikube has a dependency on default storageclass when installed.
 Check the dependency by running the following command.
 Other installation methods requires manual configuration of the storageclass.
 See [Change the Default Storageclass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.

 ```